nilsmango/project7III/content/tap/manual/_index.md

 Tapping the plus and minus buttons will adjust the tempo by the amount indicated in the center.
 Tapping on the BPM digits lets you type in the exact tempo you want.
+The Tempo Overlay also has a **Tap Tempo** pad and a **Metronome** button.
+Tap Tempo sends Live's tap-tempo command, so several taps set the song tempo from your rhythm.
+The Metronome button mirrors Live's metronome state and toggles it on or off.

 ### 3.3 Device View